ABOUT

 OUR WORK…

-serrat(u)s bodywork Studio in Zurich
+serrat(u)s Bodywork Studio in Zurich

-[It's] playful, if you can remember that part; it's also ridiculous and hilarious, if you can remember to notice that.
-It can also be very interesting and various, if you want it to be [...]
+[It’s] playful, if you can remember that part; it’s also ridiculous and hilarious, if you can remember to notice that.
+It can also be very interesting and varied, if you want it to be [...]
 Who knows what sex could be if people were encouraged to enjoy it as play rather than as a drama. [...]
 It deserves better."

 — Lauren Berlant – read on